-It’s my second hike on a brief visit to Canada, after Stawamus Chief on the previous day… but unlike yesterday’s walk, this one I’d planned in advance.
+Garibaldi Lake is my second hike during a brief visit to Canada, after Stawamus Chief on the previous day… but unlike yesterday’s walk, this one I’d planned in advance.
 Although I’m doing the hike to Garibaldi Lake in April – which is well before the recommended season – I’m hoping that by avoiding the higher peaks I won’t get thwarted by deep snow.

 The very well-made trail ascends quite gently at first, through a tall forest of Douglas fir and hemlock.